-The Book of Revelation starts by stating how its content was made known: Jesus Christ "signified by sending his angel to his servant John, who witnesses the Word of God and the Witness of Jesus, all that he saw" (Rev 1,1).
+The book of Revelation starts by stating how its content was made known: it is written that Jesus Christ "signified by sending his angel to his servant John, who witnesses the Word of God and the Witness of Jesus, all that he saw" (Rev 1,1).
 There are two verbs in this sentence that imply that this Revelation was communicated primarily by means of visual images, or visions, which the author then transcribed into words.
 This is confirmed in the text, when the author is twice commanded to "write in a book what you see" (1,11; cf. 1,19) and also later, in the narrative, with the endless repetition of the phrase "And then I saw", or "And then was seen", followed by another vision.1

 The imagery, then, is not a secondary feature of this book, but instead represents the origin and foundation of most of the text.
 Except for the small amount of oracular (e.g., 1,8; 2,1-3,22; 13,9-10; 14,13; 16,15) and narrative prophecy (e.g., 11,3-13) in the text, every word is either directly related to, or dependent upon, the visionary material revealed to the author.2 From the very first reading of the text, it is the imagery that makes the greatest impact on the reader.
-It has been variously described by scholars as bizarre,3 surreal,4 vivid
+It has been variously described by scholars as bizarre,3 surreal,4 vivid and often grotesque,5 strange and sometimes weird or even monstrous.6